matthewfeickert/report-urssi-fellowship-2025/report/report.md

 The project evaluation metrics for success are reported in @evaluation_metrics.
 The total number of participants across all workshops is reported from the in-person attendance of the June, 2025 pilot workshop (29 participants), the SciPy 2025 tutorial (56 participants), and the August, 2025 national-level workshop (44 participants).
-Additionally, as not all national-level workshop participants brought their own research projects, the reported percentage (42/44 participants) includes those that executed examples workflows.
+Additionally, as not all national-level workshop participants brought their own research projects, the reported percentage (42/44 participants) includes those that executed example workflows.
 Under these conditions, all participants in the national-level workshop succeeded in executing CUDA accelerated ML workflows except for two, who had been delayed by technical difficulties earlier in the workshop.
 During the duration of the Fellowship project, [The Carpentries Lab](https://carpentries-lab.org/) was reviewing lesson submissions [by invitation only](https://github.com/carpentries-lab/reviews/blob/80deafff58555e8eae2944f7ee0506d7d737b48d/README.md#what-is-the-process-for-submitting-a-lesson-to-the-carpentries-lab).
 This, along with additional criteria discussed in @section_additional_funding, made it not possible to submit to The Carpentries Lab review process.